 For a detailed description of the 3DView/CDPP capabilities, please read the

 user guide.
-Read also the paper edited in Planetary and Space Science and access supplementary information here.
+Read also the paper published in Planetary and Space Science and access supplementary information here.

-3DView/CDPP runs as a JAVA webstart application; it is compatible with WINDOWS XP, VISTA, SEVEN, as well as MAC OSX and LINUX *
+3DView/CDPP runs as a JAVA webstart application; it is compatible with Windows Vista, 7, 8, 10, as well as MAC OSX and LINUX *

-* JAVA 7 (u80 or more recent) or JAVA 8 required.
+* JAVA 8 required.
 JAVA 9 is not supported for the moment.
 See also java3D requirements When using multiple screens, 3D scene must be initialized in main one.